-Jeff Gavioli and his Bad News Jazz & Blues Orchestra Return as Featured Entertainment for Annual Benefit Dinner Dance.
+Council’s Third Annual Benefit Dinner Dance to again feature Jeff Gavioli and his Bad News Jazz & Blues Orchestra.
 Proceeds of Evening Earmarked for Council’s “Give Back to the Community” Program.

-The Agawam Cultural Council expects more Bad News at their upcoming June benefit dinner dance.
-Jeff Gavioli and his Bad News Jazz & Blues Orchestra will return by popular demand as the featured musical act at the Friday, May 19, 2017 event, to be held at Crestview Country Club, 281 Shoemaker Lane, Agawam.
+In what is becoming a Springtime tradition, the Agawam Cultural Council will welcome Bad News at their upcoming May benefit dinner dance.
+Jeff Gavioli and his Bad News Jazz & Blues Orchestra will return once again as the featured musical act at the Friday, May 19, 2017 event, to be held at Crestview Country Club, 281 Shoemaker Lane, Agawam.

 All proceeds from the event will benefit the Agawam Cultural Council’s “Give Back to the Community” Program.
-The program, which is funded entirely by the council’s own local fundraising efforts, has made possible such activities as writing contests, productions by Shakespeare & Co. at the Agawam High School, the Applause Series- monthly events from September to May, free and open to the public, featuring a variety of performers, authors and lecturers; donations to support the Captain Charles Leonard House, the Agawam Public Library and the Friends of the Agawam Public Library Juried Art and Photo Show, the Springfield Symphony Orchestra Musical Petting Zoo presented to kindergarten students at all Agawam Elementary Schools, and tickets to Majestic Theater Summer Programs for children participating in library-held contests.
+The program, which is funded entirely by the council’s own local fundraising efforts, has made possible such activities as productions by Shakespeare & Co. at the Agawam High School, the Applause Series- monthly events from September to May, free and open to the public, featuring a variety of performers, authors and lecturers; donations to support the Captain Charles Leonard House, the Agawam Public Library and the Friends of the Agawam Public Library Juried Art and Photo Show, donations to the libraries of all four elementary schools, Roberta G. Doering School, and the Perry Lane pre-school, and tickets to Majestic Theater Summer Programs for children participating in library-held contests.